 As discussed in Note 2 to the consolidated financial statements in our 2008 Form 10-K, we received a report from our independent registered public accounting firm expressing substantial doubt about our ability to continue as a going concern.
 Our ability to continue as a going concern is dependent on many events, some of which may be outside of our direct control, including, among other things, the success and timeliness of our cost reduction initiatives and the availability of financing, if needed, to fund our working capital requirements.
-We have incurred significant losses in three of the last five years including losses in 2008 and 2007.
+We have incurred significant losses in three of the last five years including losses in 2007 and 2008 and the first half of 2009.
 These losses were attributable to operations as well as to charges for impairments and restructurings.
 We have managed our liquidity during this time primarily through a series of cost reduction initiatives.
 However, the continuing weakness and turmoil of the macroeconomic environment that began in 2008, and has worsened in 2009, has resulted in a significant reduction in equipment utilization rates in the semiconductor industry, which has had a significant negative impact on our bookings.
 Our bookings for the first quarter of 2009 decreased to \$3.8 million compared to \$6.3 million for the fourth quarter of 2008 and \$8.2 million for the third quarter of 2008.
-While we presently see some positive indicators in certain of our segments, we cannot be certain that the downturn is reversing or that we will have sufficient cash to continue to operate.
+While we presently see some positive indicators in certain of our segments, and although our bookings for the second quarter of 2009 increased to \$4.6 million, we cannot be certain that the downturn is reversing or that we will have sufficient cash to continue to operate.
 Consequently, we continue to remain focused on methods to restructure our business and reduce our cash burn or to identify appropriate strategic alternatives.
 However, if we are not successful in accomplishing these goals or alternatives, we may be forced to seek relief through a filing under the U.S. Bankruptcy Code or liquidate and dissolve our business.
-We do not currently have any available credit facilities under which we can borrow to help fund our working capital requirements.
+We do not currently have any available credit facilities under which w